To explore alumni news updates, click on the accordion tabs, which are organized by date.

 January 2020: Gabby Banzon ('14) was accepted with some colleagues to present at the World Music Therapy Congress in South Africa this July.
-She also launched Tech Nook, a collaborative technology resource for music therapy; Jennifer Davis ('17) will be starting in the MBA program at Georgia College in August; Ashlyn Burch ('15) will graduate this year from the University of Alabama at Birmingham with a PhD in physics and continue on working at the Sandia National Laboratories in Albuquerque, New Mexico as a post-doc; Amielle Burch ('17) will be graduating with a Masters in Physician Assistant studies this August and will take the national certification exam shortly after; Ashlee Dixon ('20) will enter Mercer University School of Medicine in fall 2021.
+She also launched Tech Nook, a collaborative technology resource for music therapy; Jennifer Davis ('17) will be starting in the MBA program at Georgia College in August; Ashlyn Burch ('15) will graduate this year from the University of Alabama at Birmingham with a PhD in physics and continue on working at the Sandia National Laboratories in Albuquerque, New Mexico as a post-doc; Amielle Burch ('17) will be graduating with a Masters in Physician Assistant studies this August and will take the national certification exam shortly after; Ashlee Dixon ('20) will enter Mercer University School of Medicine in fall 2021; McKenzie Julian ('19) started her role as Wedding and Event Coordinator at Four Oaks Manor.

 December 2019: Lauren Sasine ('15) completed her RN certification from Kennesaw State University; Happy to see the number of successful alumni celebrating the holidays with their growing families!

 October 2019: A successful alumni social event at Skyline Park with about 30 alumni and their families in attendance!; Gabby Banzon ('14) was a guest lecturer at Montclair State University

 September 2019: Mikaela LaFave ('18) presented at the Shakespeare on Screen Congress in Montpellier, France; Gabby Banzon ('14) published a book for music therapy students on songwriting called “Space: A Journal for (Future) Music Therapists to Explore and Express Through Songwriting”; Anne Olivia ('14) received her PhD in Plant and Microbial Biosciences from Washington University and now works at a startup company working on beneficial plant microbes.

 December 2018: Kevin Morris ('17) received the extremely competitive Marshall Scholarship and is planning to pursue a master's degree at the School of Slavonic and Eastern European Studies at the University College London.